Policy on Requests to NYU Information Technology (NYU IT) to Support Investigations

 The Code of Conduct: IT@NYU also specifies that

-Any court order, warrant, or subpoena requesting such investigation or release of NYU records or information must be referred first to the VP, Information Technology and Chief Information Officer or to the senior relevant individual for your location referenced in the Appendix to this Code, for consultation with University Counsel; you may not take individual action to comply with the request.
+Any court order, warrant, or subpoena requesting such investigation or release of NYU records or information must be referred first to the VP, Information Technology & Global University Chief Information Officer or to the senior relevant individual for your location referenced in the Appendix to this Code, for consultation with University Counsel; you may not take individual action to comply with the request.

 In addition, the University policy Contracts, Subpoenas, and Other Legal Matters Policy provides direction and guidance to NYU members in how to respond appropriately to requests or inquiries concerning legal matters.